Ares-Developers/Ares-docs/new/canpassiveaquire.rst

 Units can be made to effectively hold fire when in guard mode (and optionally cloakable), yet pick their own targets when in area guard mode.

-In :game:`Tiberian Sun`, the was the default for any unit, and it made Stealth Tanks (or any other self-cloaking unit) not give away their position when an enemy unit came into range.
+In :game:`Tiberian Sun`, this was the default for any unit, and it made Stealth Tanks (or any other self-cloaking unit) not give away their position when an enemy unit came into range.